RussEvans222/Economic-Development-Tools/README.md

 # Economic Development Demo Tools

 This repo contains Salesforce demo enhancements focused on visual storytelling for Economic Development use cases.
+This was Built off of a Trialforced Demo on the Internal Salesforce Toolset.
+The author of that demo is Andy S. These tools were used to enhance the demo, and modernize in a few areas.

 ## Featured Assets